-- Understand how capital markets function and how they may be favorably utilized
+- Understand how capital markets function and how they may be favourably utilized.

-- Be able to employ theories and models on important problems in finance
+- Are able to employ theories and models on important problems in finance.

-- Be able to perform calculations related to profitability, return and risk for projects, securities and sources of capital, as well as sustainable investments including ESG-rating and profitability.
+- Are able to perform calculations related to profitability, return and risk for projects, securities and sources of capital, as well as sustainable investments including ESG-rating and profitability.

-- Be able to make decisions on how to finance the company's assets (debt versus equity) and how to spend annual profits (dividend policy)
+- Are able to make decisions on how to finance the company's assets (debt versus equity) and how to spend annual profits (dividend policy).

-- Be able to demonstrate how risk may be managed by using derivatives and other financial instruments
+- Are able to demonstrate how risk may be managed by using derivatives and other financial instruments.

-- Be able to perform profitability analyses related to international projects and foreign debt
+- Are able to perform profitability analyses related to international projects and foreign debt.

-- Be able to communicate the above-mentioned elements related to knowledge and skills
+- Are able to communicate the above-mentioned elements related to knowledge and skills.

-- Be able to use this insight on practical problems
+- Are able to use this insight on practical problems.

-- Be able to exchange views and experience with other people having background in the field of business and thereby contributing to good practice
+- Are able to exchange views and experience with other people having background in the field of business and thereby contributing to good practice.

 Students are recommended to follow the normal plan for the first three semesters of the bachelor program at NHH.
 In particular, it is recommended that students have completed BED1, BED2, MET1, and MET2.

-Get approved the obligatory case-assignment in groups of maximum three students.
+Compulsory case-assignment in groups of maximum three students must be approved.

 Brealey, Richard A., Stewart C. Myers & Alan J. Marcus, Fundamentals of Corporate Finance, McGraw-Hill/Irwin, latest edition.

-In addition, a few chapters from a Norwegian textbook will be included in the course compendium (dealing with some specific issues relevant for projects in Norway)
+In addition, a few chapters from a Norwegian textbook will be included (dealing with some specific issues relevant for projects in Norway).